What is a Video SEO Audit?

 You may know about content, UX, and technical audits.
 But have you considered the value of a targeted video SEO audit?

-Your brand's videos—both created by your team as well as by your community—are some of your most dynamic and valuable assets.
-It's critical to understand the scope, performance, and status of videos.
+Your brand's videos, whether created by your team or your community, are some of the most dynamic and valuable assets you have.
+It's crucial to understand their scope, performance, and status.

 What is the purpose of a video SEO audit?